FrostyFire1/GTNH_OC_SCRIPTS/README.md

 **Available modes: `breed` and `imprint`**
 Breed mode breeds bees up to the given bee.
 Example:
 `BreederTron3000 breed Clay` will breed up to the Clay bee.
 Imprint mode simply imprints template genes onto every bee in the storage chest.
-To run the program in imprint mode run `BreederTron3000 imprint`
+To run the program in imprint mode run:
+`BreederTron3000 imprint`

 ## BreederTron3000 Robot Mode
 THIS MODE REQUIRES A WIRELESS NETWORK CARD (T2) IN THE OC COMPUTER